hugollm/true-store/README.md

 ## Integration with React

-TrueStore works anywhere, but if you wanna use it with React, you just need to:
+TrueStore works anywhere.
+If you wanna use it with React, you just need to:

 * Get values from the store and use at will, usually in your `render` method.
 * Use an observer to tell the component to update when something changes.
 * Release the observer when the component unmounts.

 ### Example